PCBench/PCBench/README.md

 ```
 The `raw.kicad_pcb` is the raw PCB design file, `process.kicad_pcb` is the file after cleaning up, `final.json` stores only  routing-related information used for ML tasks. `metadata.json` stores the meta information for each single PCB design. `visual.png` is a visualization of each single PCB design. `master_meta.json` contains metadata of all PCBs and global-level information.

-### Meta Data
-The meta data information can be found [here](https://pcbench.slab.com/posts/json-for-board-metadata-wqa2wdrc).

 ### PCB Routing Description Language (PCB-RDL)
 We propose a JSON specification (`final.json` for each PCB design) called the PCB Routing Description  Language (PCB-RDL) that expresses a PCB routing problem and its solutions intuitively using basic concepts in order to facilitate research into automated PCB routing using ML.
-The details of PCB-RDL can be found [here](https://pcbench.slab.com/posts/pcb-routing-description-language-pcb-rdl-merz04kq).
 Following figure shows is an example of PCB with marked components in PCB-RDL (Left) and it corrsponding PCB-RDL (Right).

 ![PCB example](https://github.com/PCBench/PCBench/blob/main/Images/PCB_example.png)